pollen is a good food supplements for athletes

 4. Military.

-In 1988, in Russia, they added 50 g pollen before lunch.
-They measured weight, pulse, spirometric value, performance and psychological status, before and after the military training.
-The conclusion was that pollen can be used successfully in recovery after physical strain periods, also improving the psycho-vegetative condition.
+In 1988, in Russia, scientists added 50 g pollen before soldiers’ lunch.
+Weight, pulse, spirometric value, performance and psychological status, were measured before and after the military training.

 5. Russian sport female students.

-The girls were given twice a day, 2 teaspoons of bee pollen (10g) for 15 days.
+The girls were given 2 teaspoons of bee pollen (10g) twice a day, for 15 days.

 BUT

-We should not forget that to make performance means to push the body’s limits and that all the increased sport exercises and overall body stress lead to a decrease of the immune reaction.
-This translates in an increased infection risk.
-Thus, taking bee pollen during training proved to be very beneficial.
-With a high immunity the body can adjust more quickly to the new demands.
+We should not forget that to perform means to push the body’s limits, and that all those increased exercises and overall body stress lead to a decrease in the immune reaction.
+This translates into an increased infection risk.

 In the studies Russians made, the immune reaction measured by reactivity of T-lymphocytes on sportsmen normalized within 8 weeks after an intake of pollen with honey.